nextstrain/ncov/narratives/ncov_sit-rep_2020-03-04.md

 ### Conspiracy Theories

 A number of false ideas have been circulated about the origins of the novel coronavirus.
-During outbreaks like this one, the spread of information that's known to be incorrect can lead to more panic, and cause people not to trust scientists and governments, meaning they are likely to follow advisories and take appropriate precautions.
+During outbreaks like this one, the spread of information that's known to be incorrect can lead to more panic, and cause people not to trust scientists and governments, meaning they are less likely to follow advisories and take appropriate precautions.

 In an effort to try and explain why these views are incorrect, scientists have 'debunked' these theories at the pages below: